IowaScaledEngineering/ise-docs/docs/Modular Signal System/Crossover/manual.md

 The design of the MSS-CROSSOVER hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
-Design files can be found in the [mss-crossover project](https://github.com/IowaScaledEngineering/mss-crossover) on Github.
+Design files can be found in the [mss-crossover](https://github.com/IowaScaledEngineering/mss-crossover) project on Github.

 The firmware for the MSS-CROSSOVER is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3 of the License](https://www.gnu.org/licenses/gpl.html), or any later version.
-Firmware for the MSS-CROSSOVER is shared with the CKT-BD1, and can be found in the [ckt-bd1 project](https://github.com/IowaScaledEngineering/ckt-bd1).
+Firmware for the MSS-CROSSOVER is shared with the CKT-BD1, and can be found in the [ckt-bd1](https://github.com/IowaScaledEngineering/ckt-bd1) project on GitHub.